bilgino/angularforddd/README.md

 **» Why CQRS in the frontend?**<br/>

-With traditional CRUD-based web applications, conform to the REST architectural style, we may fall into the situation where we have to stitch together several resources to build a complex view model because often RESTful APIs are strict resource-oriented.
-In addition, we might transform and prepare that data for the presentation layer.
-Even in the case of sophisticated Web APIs, it's very likely that we must stitch together complex view models and disassemble them for CUD operations on the client-side.
-Developers often implement mapper methods in UI controllers to elaborate view models, which in the end leads to fat and unmanageable UI controllers:
+With traditional CRUD-based web applications, conform to the REST architectural style, we may fall into the situation where we have to stitch together several resources to build a complex view model due to RESTful APIs are often strict resource-oriented.
+In addition, we might transform and prepare data for the presentation layer.
+Even in case of sophisticated Web APIs, it's likely that we must stitch together complex view models and disassemble them for CUD operations on the client-side.
+Developers often implement the mapper pattern in UI controllers to elaborate view models.
+Which in the end leads to fat and unmanageable UI controllers:

 ![](src/assets/images/Up_Down_Flow.png)

-Domain models shouldn't be used in the presentation layer or sent via message-passing queues.
-The domain model focuses on invariants and use cases rather than reporting requests.
-Introducing view model providers in the frontend for the purpose of building complicated page flows and user interfaces allows us to satisfy the needs of the presentation layer and querying appropriate dependencies which are essential to view properties.
+The domain model focuses on invariants and use cases rather than reporting needs.
+Introducing view model providers in the frontend for the purpose of building complicated page flows and user interfaces allows us querying appropriate dependencies that are necessary to view properties.
-In complicated page flows and user interfaces the CQRS pattern can help to avoid over-bloated single models for every use case scenario.
+For complicated page flows and user interfaces the CQRS pattern can help to avoid over-bloated single models for every use case scenario.
 A view model provider is a perfect layer to pre-compute filtering and sorting logic (https://angular.io/guide/styleguide#style-04-13).
 An important aspect which is neglected by many frontend developers.

 A view model provider in the frontend design system has many advantages: